 Most of our students are the first in their families to pursue higher education.
 For them to be successful, we know it takes more than money.
-Our scholars program is about accompaniment — connecting with youth and their families, bridging relationships with schools, and building cohorts of students who can be a support to one another.
+Scholars is about accompaniment — connecting with youth and their families, bridging relationships with schools, and building cohorts of students who can be a support to one another.

-We currently administer two programs for eligible students in Eastern Washington:
+We currently administer one program for eligible students in Eastern Washington:

 RISE stands for Resilient, Inspired, Student Engagement.
 In this program, students are admitted into a two-year cohort and enroll in full-time coursework at Columbia Basin College (CBC).
 The cohort meets regularly throughout the year, serving as an invaluable community of support for students as they learn to navigate college life, while also offering guidance around finding one’s gifts and call in the world.
 This program is currently open to residents of the Tierra Vida community in East Pasco.